statecharts/statecharts.github.io/on-off-statechart.md

 ### Difference between how flick is handled in the On and Off states

-The _Off_ state has a similar behaviour, although not quite the same:
+The _Off_ and _On_ states have similar behaviour, although not quite the same.
+Both react to the "flick" event, but slightly differently.

-In the Off state, when the button is "flick"ed repeatedly (even for many seconds), the light will stay Off.
-It is only when the "flick" event _hasn't happened_ for 2 seconds, that the next "flick" will turn it off.
+In the Off state, when the button is "flick"ed repeatedly (even for many seconds), the stream of "flick" events will be ignored, and the light will stay Off.
+It is only when the "flick" event _hasn't happened for 2 seconds_, that the next "flick" will turn it on.
+In other words, the "flick" event must "cool down" for 2 seconds before it has an effect.

-In the On state, when the button is "flicked" repeatedly, after 0.5 seconds of repeated flicking, the light _will_ actually turn off.
+In the On state, when the button is "flicked" repeatedly, the flick events in the first 0.5 seconds of the On state are ignored.
+Only after 0.5 seconds will the "flick" event cause the light turn off.
+The "flick" event is essentially ignored for half a second.

 ### Light on for (at least) 1/2 second